Overview

 Home working has risen as a result of the pandemic, and therefore there is reduced travel to workplaces (particularly offices) both within and out of the County.

 Structurally, Buckinghamshire’s economy is dominated by the service sector, which provides 85% of all local employee jobs.
-At a broad sectoral level, the health and social work sector provides the most jobs within the County (many of which are part-time), followed by: administration and support; education; professional, scientific and technical; and retail.
-Whilst not one of the largest sectors, the wholesale sector provides nearly twice as many jobs locally than nationally.
+At a broad sectoral level, the health sector provides the most jobs within the County (many of which are part-time), followed by the: education; professional, scientific and technical; retail; accommodation and food services; and wholesale sectors.
+The wholesale sector provides twice as many jobs locally than nationally.
 Local wholesale specialisms include: the wholesale of pharmaceutical goods, machinery and equipment, computers and software.
-Other sectors providing more jobs locally than nationally include information and communication; construction; and motor trades.
+Other sectors providing more jobs locally than nationally include information and communication; construction; education; arts, entertainment and recreation; accommodation and food services; retail and motor trades.